BOXLEGENDARY/Dex/README.md

 ---

 ## Other
-* I'm not updating ZDex anymore, but I still fix some issues, improve functions, and optimize certain parts. and Hey, don’t forget to remake the save function, because Im not gonna do it
+* 1: I'm not updating ZDex anymore, but I still fix some issues, improve functions, and optimize certain parts. and Hey, don’t forget to remake the save function, because Im not gonna do it
+* 2: i want remake ZDex if i can

 ---